 The City of Canning’s graffiti removal team removes graffiti from all City assets and buildings as soon as possible after notification.

-Current Programs & Initiatives
+Current Programs and Initiatives

 Business Graffiti Removal Program

 We know how important first impressions are when it comes to building and growing your business.
 With help from our program partners WA Police and Kleenit Pty Ltd, we're offering businesses in high traffic areas financial assistance towards graffiti removal services.